macleginn/bivaltyp/content/languages/descriptions/Komi_Zyrian.md

 Translations were elicited from two native speakers of Komi-Zyrian in Syktyvkar in 2013, using the Russian version of the questionnaire.
 Further details can be found in Sergeeva (2018).

 > Sergeeva, E. N. 2018.
-Markirovanie aktantov dvuxmestnyx predikatov v komi-zyryanskom literaturnom yazyke. pp. 339–353.
+Markirovanie aktantov dvuxmestnyx predikatov v komi-zyryanskom literaturnom yazyke [Bivalent verbs' argument coding in standard Komi-Zyrian].
+In S. S. Say (ed.).
+[Valentnostnye klassy dvuxmestnyx predikatov v raznostrukturnyx jazykax](https://bivaltyp.info/docs/Say_ed_20018_Valentnostnye.pdf) [Bivalent valency classes in structurally diverse languages].
+Saint Petersburg: ILS RAN.
+339–353.

 ## How to cite
 > Sergeeva, Ekaterina.
 2025.
 Bivalent patterns in {{ language_external}}.